By Bill Hendrickson

 The changes included minimizing the proposal’s monolithic look by creating a complete separation of the north and south buildings and adding color, a cornice and articulation to each tower.

 Public comments followed the presentation, with Michael MacDonald, a board director at TERA, speaking first.
-McDonald said that the design changes made by the developer did not meet TERA’s objections.
+MacDonald said that the design changes made by the developer did not meet TERA’s objections.
 Among the insufficiencies, he said, the design was not pedestrian friendly, had no space for small businesses and would not complement forthcoming improvements to Eagle Rock Boulevard.
 MacDonald also pointed out the articulation proposed by the developer was done with paint, not building materials.

 About half of the remaining commenters echoed MacDonald’s concerns, objecting to the size and look of the development, the absence of retail space and zoning waivers that they believe the project may require.